JennStudios/JenStudiOS/README.md

 https://github.com/PixlOne/logiops

 [IMPORTANT]
-I use nvidi-550 from the ubuntu repository.
-If you run into problems with this simply select advanced options->recovery mode->enable networking then enter Root Shell option and google on your phone your GPU and google nvidia linux drivers, follow the prompts putting in your gpu, nividia will give you a list of drivers to install
+I use nvidi-driver-535 from the ubuntu repository.
+If you run into problems with this simply select advanced options->recovery mode->enable networking then enter Root Shell option and google on your phone your GPU and google nvidia linux drivers, follow the prompts putting in your gpu, nividia will give you a list of drivers to install.
+Certain internal versions will use driver-550.
+If you want to know which you have simply check the driver utils.

-in the root shell you may also be able to type
+you may also be able to perform these actions in the live  cd pre-install, though it may be buggy.

 ========================================================================